 (4) Where a document is assented to in accordance with subclause (1), the document is to be taken as a minute of a meeting of the board.

-8. Voting by interested directors
+8. Directors with material personal interests, voting by etc.

 (1) A director of a port authority who has a material personal interest in a matter that is being considered by the board of the port authority —

 (a) must not vote whether at a meeting or otherwise —